intershop/helm-charts/charts/iom/docs/PersistentStorage.rst

 *Static provisioning* is the best choice for production systems.
 If configured properly, which means, the cluster administrator has to create a *pv* in advance, that is using the right *storage-class* along with *reclaim-policy* *Retain*, this kind of provisioning of persistent storage is mostly immune against problems.
 Data stored on persistent storage will not be deleted, even if the IOM Helm release is deleted.
-This storage also can be very easily reused by a new Helm release, without the need for changes of Helm parameters.
+This storage can also be very easily re-used by a new Helm release, without the need for any changes of Helm parameters.

 As drawback, this provisioning method requires initially assistance by a cluster administrator.